A Brief History

 The Athenians were not confining their prayers to only their patron Goddess, Athena, and the God Pan due to the experience of Pheidippides!
 No, they were carefully hedging their bets by also beseeching Artemis, Goddess of the Hunt, for her assistance in the coming battle.
 After the great victory, a festival was held in which the Athenians had promised to sacrifice a goat for every Persian soldier slain in the battle.
 The number of slain Persians exceeded the number of available goats, so the Athenians, practical as ever, slew 500 goats and promised the Goddess they would sacrifice 500 goats per year until the debt was paid.
 The Athenians were still sacrificing 500 goats per year 90 years later.
 (Note: The notion of “sacrifice” strikes us as kind of hollow when the festival goers end up eating the “sacrificed” animals, meaning there is not much actual sacrifice on the part of the Athenians!)

-Questions for students: Were you aware of the Battle of Marathon and it being the source of the familiar marathon races?
+Question for students (and subscribers): Were you aware of the Battle of Marathon and it being the source of the familiar marathon races?
 Were you aware of the word “panic” and its origin at the Battle of Marathon?
 Did you know the modern American oil company named Marathon Oil was once one of the Standard Oil companies (originally the Ohio Oil Company, established 1887) that were split off when Standard Oil was broken up in 1911?
 (In 1930 they started the “Marathon” brand name and changed the name of the company to Marathon in 1962.)
 What other brands or places named “Marathon” can you think of?
 What do you think about the practice of “sacrificing” animals in an effort to gain God’s/a God’s favor?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!